quintelligence-health/medline_classifier/README.md

 QMIDAS MeSH Classifier
 ======

-This is an automated classifier designed to assign a number of MeSH headings to a  allowing for the easy manipulation and visualisation of the different aspects of MEDLINE data, including the MeSH Heading descriptors. .
+This is an automated classifier designed to assign a number of MeSH headings to a  allowing for the easy manipulation and visualisation of the different aspects of MEDLINE data, including the MeSH Heading descriptors.
+We are releasing here a novel automated classifier that is able to suggest the categories of the not yet annotated articles.
+It learns over the part of the MEDLINE dataset that is annotated with MeSH and is able to suggest categories to the submitted text snippets.
+These snippets can be abstracts that do not yet include MESH classification, medical summary records or even health-related news articles.

 ![Screenshot MeSH Classifier](https://github.com/joaopitacosta/images/blob/master/medlinec2.png)